AshFoster/mh-plumbing-heating/README.md

 ### Strategy Plane

-Here, the user goals are considered and outlined with the aim of having a clear understanding of what thought process user's of the site are likely to go through, and what they might expect from the website.
+Here, the user goals are considered and outlined with the aim of having a clear understanding of what thought process users of the site are likely to go through, and what they might expect from the website.

 The website's owner's goals are also be considered, and when combined with the user goals, will provide ideas for potential features for the website.